pactus-project/docs/content/protocol/transaction/bond.md

 - **Sender address** is the address of the sender [account](/protocol/blockchain/account/).
 - **Receiver address** is the address of the receiver validator.
 - **Public key** is the validator's public key.
-If the validator does not exist yet, the public key should be set, otherwise it should left empty.
+If the validator does not exist yet, the public key should be set, otherwise it should be left empty.
 - **Amount** is the amount of coins that should be staked or bonded.